dfeldman/webInk/README.md

 ### Home Dashboard
 Home Dashboard is a customizable personal dashboard.
 It can show weather, calendar, Home Assistant sensors, RSS feeds, and other data sources.
 It can show up to four of these at a time.

-## Future ideas
-Just some brainstorming for other things that could be done with this.

-### Simple Signage
-A web based signage system.
-You can log in and change the contents of the sign at any time.
-Use it to display messages for your loved ones, or specials at a store or restaurant.

-### Calendar Reservation
-The Calendar Reservation App connects to a calendar and shows a nicely formatted schedule of events for a room.
-It can be used for conference rooms, equipment, or other situations where you want to display current and upcoming events.

-### Grafana Display
-The Grafana Display shows a single graph from Grafana.
-This is useful for displaying system status.
-For example, you can show home server load in a place you can easily see it.

-### Transit Display
-Shows an upcoming transit departure schedule.
-You specify the GTFS-RT feed for your transit provider.
-You can put it near your door so you know when to leave to catch the next bus.

-### Habit Streak
-You get checkboxes each day for tracking habits of your choice, which can be checked off through a web app.
-For some people, having this visual reminder helps build consistency in developing positive routines.

-### Mealie
-Automatically shows your week's planned meals from a Mealie server.
-(If it can't connect to Mealie, it just displays a demo randomly-generated menu).
-Great for putting in the kitchen.

-### Health
-Show your health data from Apple Health.
-For this to work, you must configure a paid iOS app called "Health Auto Export which syncs your health data to the server.

 ## Alternatives
 - sibbl/hass-lovelace-screensaver exports any Home Assistant dashboard as a static image